smo0ths/UE4and5CommOpti/README.md

 #### you may need to make the Engine.ini and/or set it to read only*

-#### after pasting ini start game and set graphic settings to your spec low/med/high/ultra on each setting then restart game*
+#### after pasting ini start game and set graphic settings to your spec low/med/high/ultra on each setting then restart game* (even when you change dlss in some games)

 #### you may need to delete *game*_PCD3D_SM6.upipelinecache and restart game a few times if it crashes because of runtime stuff